-deterioration is most evident on the second floor windows.
+sashes, and sills show signs of deterioration.
+This deterioration is most evident on the second floor windows.
 Some glazing has been replaced.
 Those first floor windows that are visible posses either broken or missing glass with wood installed in its absence.
-The painted finish of all windows has deteriorated with peeling paint present.
+The painted finish of all windows has deteriorated.